ojusttryo/migmong/README.md

 **migmong** is a Java tool which helps you to *manage changes* in your MongoDB and *synchronize* them with your application.
-The concept is very similar to other db migration tools such as [Liquibase](http://www.liquibase.org) or [Flyway](http://flywaydb.org) but *without using XML/JSON/YML files*.
+The concept is very similar to other db migrationInfo tools such as [Liquibase](http://www.liquibase.org) or [Flyway](http://flywaydb.org) but *without using XML/JSON/YML files*.

 The goal is to keep this tool simple and comfortable to use.